Was Tom Cruise In Endless Love?

 Q: Who were the main actors in “Endless Love”?

-A: The lead roles in “Endless Love” were played Brooke Shields and Martin Hewitt.
+A: The lead roles in “Endless Love” were played Brooke Shields as Jade Butterfield and Martin Hewitt as David Axelrod.

 Q: What other movies did Tom Cruise star in during the early 1980s?